Updated Pitching Thoughts (Copy)

 • When struck correctly lower trajectory wedge shots will almost always have more spin than higher shots

-• Most golfers perform better when they deliver 45º-40º of loft at impact off a normal fairway.
+• Most golfers perform better when they deliver 45-ish degrees of loft at impact off a normal fairway.
 The club they use is irrelevant

 • The quality of the face to ball interaction (friction) is primary in generating spin and determining the launch angle

-• The quality of the lie plays a big role in determining the amount of friction at impact
+• The quality of the lie plays a big role in determining the friction generated at impact

 • Any moisture/matter that gets between the face and ball will typically decrease friction and thus increase launch angle and reduce spin.
-Control will be reduced
+Control will be also be reduced

 • I used to say that sand increases friction and that is often the case, but I've found it depends on the 'angularity' of the sand